 Payment history makes up 35% of the credit score.
 Each time a payment is late or missed the credit score is negatively impacted.
 How many days was the payment past due?
 How many separate times was the payment late?
-If a payment is paid each and every time by the date it is due, then the credit score goes up.
+If payment is paid each and every time by the date it is due, then the credit score goes up.

 Federal student loan payments will begin 6 months after graduation.
 Private loans can start right away.
 Regular, on-time payments can build a strong history over a nice length of time so that by the time the student is in their thirties, they have done the positive things to raise their credit score and buy a house for a lower interest rate.
 Taking on a smart amount of student loans needs to be part of your student’s financial plan when they begin applying to college.

 Could having student loan debt be good for you?

 Well, kind of.
 A student loan that is paid regularly over a nice length of time can raise a graduate’s credit score.
 However, the danger lies in borrowing more than can be paid back.
 If the monthly payment is too high, late or missed payments will drag that rating down.
-In addition if a payment is too high, it will negatively affect the debt to income ratio lenders use when figuring out how much money they can lend you.
+In addition, if a payment is too high, it will negatively affect the debt to income ratio lenders use when figuring out how much money they can lend you.
 They’re looking at how much of your monthly income is already headed out the door.